top of page

 Lip tattoos probably won't hold well.

 Lip tattoos are prone to fading because of fast skin cell turnover -- think about how fast your lip heals when you bite it.
-Saliva helps mouth wounds heal quickly, which is great when healing your tattoo, but not great if you want it to last a lifetime.
+Saliva helps mouth wounds heal quickly, which is excellent when healing your tattoo, but not great if you want it to last a lifetime.

 How Long Does a Lip Tattoo Last?